tamedevelopers/tame-scanner/README.md

 - If your plugin is being loaded inside the head of document, then you need to pass in the (element) property
 ```
     $("load").tameScanner({
-        element: '.your-class-name',
+        element: '.selector-name',
     });
 ```

-- If plugin is at the end of the document body, then you can pass the class/id name before you initialize plugin
+- If plugin is at the bottom of document body, then you can pass the class/id name before you initialize plugin
 ```
-    $(".element-selector").tameScanner({
+    $(".selector-name").tameScanner({

     });
 ```

-- Example
+### Example
 ```
     $("load").tameScanner({
         theme: '.sunny',
-        element: '.your-class-name',
+        element: '.selector-name',
         effectClass: '.tame-scanner-effect',
         allowDuplicate: false,
         key_track : function(data){